 Table pagination, sorting, filtering and row selection.
-Lessons I learned creating a table component (part II)
+Lessons I learned creating a table component (2/4)

-This post is part of a post series: First part), Third part, and an extra related post: QWriting a query builder to filter data
+This post is part of a post series: First part), Third part, Fourth part, and an extra related post: Writing a query builder to filter data

 In the first chapter I talked about the data and cols definition.
 How to manipulate the data, transform it, and format it.